This article shows Privileged Users how to add and manage SSProtect Organization Users.

-- For Username, enter the user's email address that uniquely defines an Account
+- For Username, enter the user's email address that uniquely defines the new Account

-- Check Delegate if you want this user to have Administrator privileges
+- Check Delegate if you want this User to have Privileged rights for the Organization

-- Check Unsigned Containers to allow Managed Access with unsigned software
+- Check Unsigned Apps to allow Managed Access with unsigned (managing) software

-- Check Release Protections to allow this user to remove content from Active Protection
+- Check Rel Protections to allow this User to Release Protection from managed content

-- Choose :Recover for this user's files to be stored with KODiAC :Recover
+- Check :Recover (when available) for this User's managed data to be stored in the KODiAC Archive

 - Choose Save